nicholascc/steem-state/README.md

 `mode`: whether to stream blocks as `latest` or `irreversible`.
 Irreversible is slower but much more secure, while `latest` is faster but can be vulnerable.
 We will use latest because our messaging app doesn't have to be highly secure, but for most DApps irreversible will be better (irreversible would be similar to waiting for 6 blocks in Bitcoin before confirming a transaction).

+`unexpectedStopCallback`: a function to be called upon an unexpected stop of steem-state due to an error.
+The function should take one argument, which is the error which is causing the stop.

 And we will create it like so, using the result from retreiving the latest block's number:
 ```
   var processor = steemState(client, steem, result.head_block_number, 100, 'basic_messaging_app_', 'latest');